crespohector/welcome-to-mod-7/README.md

 ## Daily Standups

 This will **begin on W21D3**.
 You will have daily stand ups with your Project Manager (PM).
 Daily standups will take place between groups of 3-5 students from your circle. <!-- Each student will take roughly 5-10 minutes to screen-share their **deployed app** and **code**.
 Students are expected to explain what they worked on Heroku and then explain the code and data-flow afterwards.
 Specific standup times will always be announced in your circle channel.
 Your PM will ask a small handful of questions while taking brief notes that are shared with the rest of the module 7 team as well as the PTMs and the Career Quest team. -->
-Each student will take 3-6 minutes to screen-share their deployed app and potentially demo any deployed feature.
+Each student will take 3-6 minutes to screen-share their deployed app and potentially demo any deployed features.
 Standup times will always be announced in your circle channel.
 Your PM will ask a small handful of questions while taking brief notes that are shared with the rest of the Mod 7 team.

 ### Questions For Students: